Keyboard Tray Buying Guide: How to Select a Keyboard Tray

 From an ergonomic standpoint, the two most important pieces of equipment a computer user needs are a good chair and an articulating keyboard tray (See this blog article - What's Important?
 A Chair and a Keyboard Tray on the subject written by our in-house Certified Professional Ergonomist).
 We often hear from people seeking a good chair because their arms, shoulders, neck and upper back hurt.
 Our response is yes, you should have a good chair but based on where you hurt, you may get more pain relief from a keyboard tray.
 Check out our keyboard tray buying guide below for help choosing the right keyboard tray.

 In a nutshell, you need a keyboard tray because your keyboard and mouse need to be close to your body and should be low enough to allow your arms to rest comfortably at your side while typing and mousing.
-For most people the ideal spot is in your lap.
+A keyboard tray helps keep your keyboard and mouse within your neutral reach zone - the area you can easily access when your upper arms are at rest beside your body, with your elbows bent.
 In addition to placing your keyboard, mouse and keypad closer, most people should tilt their keyboard platform downward, away from the body.
 This is called a negative tilt, and this angle should be set somewhere from 11 to 15 degrees.
-They call this healthy working zone the neutral zone.
 All of the keyboard trays we offer are on height adjustable arms and offer tilt capabilities.

 The height adjustment range of a keyboard tray system is determined by the arm (also known as the mechanism), which is the part that connects the keyboard platform to the track mounted under your desk.
 All of our keyboard tray systems include height adjustable arms.
 However, not all arms offer the same height adjustment range, and many of our trays are available with your choice of several arms.